 LTCs and STCs are responsible for ensuring the school has all necessary testing materials and tools available and organized prior to the start of testing.
 Secure materials should be kept in a centrally located, locked storage with limited access.
 All secure test materials should be handled according to the DC Testing Integrity Act.
 Secure materials may be removed from shrink wrap up to 5 business days prior to the beginning of testing to inventory materials and apply ID labels.
-Sign in and out of all secure test materials using the OSSE chain of custody form is required.
+Sign in and out of all secure test materials using the OSSE chain of custody form or an LEA-specific equivalent is required.

-3.9.1 Secure and Nonsecure Computer-Based Test Materials
+Q 3.9.1 Secure and Nonsecure Computer-Based Test Materials